ToF-/gsr2/README.md

 - [x] in grid mode, show the picture which is the current entry
 - [x] in grid mode, up and down arrow move the current entry
 - [x] key a goes to beginning of page, key z to end of page
+- [x] insert and retrieve Pictures in a sqlite database